civicrm/civicrm-dev-docs/docs/documentation/style-guide.md

 Don't use terms like "previous chapter", etc. because we may add or re-arrange chapters in the future.
 Instead, use a hyperlink to the chapter.

+### Hackable URLs

+When you organize several markdown files into one folder, it's good practice to include an `index.md` file within the folder and list this index file *first* in the list of pages within the folder in `mkdocs.yml`.
+This creates a "general" page which follows the same URL structure as the other pages in the folder but allows readers to hack the URL more easily.

 ### Headings

 The first heading in a chapter should be Heading 1.
 All others should be